Ogombo-collins/Love-via-Mpesa/Valentine_synthetic_dataset_logic.md

 The dataset is created entirely through simulation and **does not contain real customer data**, personally identifiable information (PII), or proprietary Safaricom transaction records.

-It is intended for **exploratory analysis, visualization, behavioural research, and analytical storytelling**, particularly in contexts where real/accurate mobile money data cannot be shared.
+It is intended for **exploratory analysis, visualisation, behavioural research, and analytical storytelling**, particularly in contexts where real/accurate mobile money data cannot be shared.

 ---